zenpk/snippet-on-file-type/README.md

 ## Why not built-in User Snippets?

 The built-in User Snippets feature doesn't support shortcut configuration, making it hard to integrate with Vim.
 If the snippet's prefix is too short, it appears too often at the top of tab completion.
-If it's too long, it loses the benefit of a "shortcut".
+If it's too long, it loses the benefit of being a "shortcut".